Revised and updated January 30, 2020.

 Last year, we reported that the staffing industry provided job and career opportunities for 12 million workers – a figure that now stands at more than 17 million!
 And a lot of those temp workers will end up getting an offer of permanent employment in the companies where they are placed.
 Here are the top 9 staffing/recruiting franchises of 2020:

 1. Express Employment Professionals

-Founded in 1983 and franchising since 1985, the number of locations has expanded in recent years to the current total of 779 (up from last year’s total of 761), four of which are company-owned and 47 of which are located outside the U.S.
+Founded by Robert Funk and William Stoller in 1983 and franchising since 1985, the number of locations has expanded in recent years to the current total of 800 (up by 21 from the previous year’s total of 779), of which none are company-owned and 51 are located outside the US.

 2. Labor Finders